Shaking things up… We have 100 years+ of experience,

 Director of Photography

 Mike learned to appreciate fine lenses, framing, cameras, and other aspects of photography from his parents.
-Over the years, they owned a few state of the art cameras, including Mike’s favorite Canon AE-1.
-Mike would go on to study photography and communication at two colleges, SUNY Plattsburgh in NY State and the University of Hawaii at Manoa.
+Over the years, they owned a few state-of-the-art cameras, including his favorite Canon AE-1.
+Mike would go on to study photography and communication at two colleges — SUNY Plattsburgh in NY State and the University of Hawaii at Manoa.